-Albany Cub Scouts are kids in kindergarten through fifth grade who join a pack to go hiking, play games, learn skills, make friends, and much, much more.
+Albany Cub Scouts are kids in kindergarten through fifth grade who join a den and its pack to go hiking, play games, learn skills, make friends, and much, much more.

 Cub Scouting means “doing”.

 You have lots to do as a Cub Scout—hiking, camping, crafts, games, sports, songs, stories, and puzzles, to name just a few things.
 Much of the fun happens right in the den and pack.
 The den usually meets once or twice a month, and the pack meets once a month all school-year long.
 At den meetings and pack meetings, Cub Scouts do all sorts of different things for fun and learning.

 Scouts also participate in events like the annual Blue and Gold banquet, the Pinewood Derby, an Egg Drop, and the annual spring fundraiser.
 They go on field trips.
 They go camping and have other kinds of outdoor adventures.
 They take part in community events.
 Cub Scouts do all sorts of exciting stuff!
 Whatever it is that you enjoy, you’ll have a chance to do it in Cub Scouting.

 Albany Cub Scouts Pack 3 is made up of dens organized by age group.
 Different grade levels work toward achieving the rank for that year as follows:

 - Wolf: 2nd grade

 - Webelos (We Be Loyal Scouts): 4th grade

 - Arrow of Light: 5th grade